gillesvink/NukeDeadlineSubmission/README.md

 ```

 ## Add validations
-* Using the `sanity_check` other checks can be added.
+* Using the `sanity_check.py` other checks can be added.
 The file itself provides a guide on where to add your own functions and checks.